jpstrm/tv-shows/README.md

     - Yes, I'll add Pagination, Details Pages, Join Shows with Movies, Responsive page.

 - What would you do differently if you had more time?
+    - Change from angular where I have more experience
     - I'll planned better before starting the development and study more about React